 Does Medicare pay for transportation services for seniors?
 This is a common question around which there is considerable confusion.
 Unfortunately, the short answer is, no, Medicare will not pay.
 The confusion stems from the fact that Medicare will pay for emergency medically needed transportation services, such as an ambulance.
 However, Medicare, even if the rider is going to a medical appointment, will not cover non-medical or non-emergency transportation.

-The eligibility requirements for assisted transportation depend almost entirely on the type of assisted transportation service, which is discussed in greater depth below under "Types of Programs".
+The eligibility requirements for assisted transportation depend almost entirely on the type of assisted transportation service, which is discussed in greater depth below under “Types of Programs.”
 Briefly, one eligibility requirement is based on one’s level of disability.
 However, it is possible for one’s disability to be too great for some forms of transportation assistance or for one’s disability to be too minimal for others.
-To clarify, some private ride services might not be able to accommodate an individual who is wheelchair-bound, while other services may require a formal designation of “disabled” by the Social Security Administration (SSA) to qualify.
-Therefore, elderly persons who are feeble simply as a result of aging may not qualify.
+To clarify, some private ride services might not be able to accommodate an individual who is wheelchair-bound.
+While other services may require a formal designation of “disabled” by the Social Security Administration (SSA) to qualify.
+Thus, elderly persons who are feeble simply as a result of aging may not qualify.

 The purpose of travel is another factor used by services to determine if one is eligible for assistance.
-Some programs only offer rides for non-emergency, medical appointments, and other services place no such requirements on the rider, enabling the individual to use the service for shopping, errands, or simply for social visits.
+Some programs only offer rides for non-emergency, medical appointments.
+Others place no such requirements on the rider, enabling the individual to use the service for shopping, errands, or simply for social visits.

 Age is almost never a factor in determining eligibility.
 Surprisingly, very few ride services use financial criteria as a qualifying factor for eligibility.

-With the exception of a few private ride services, nearly all transportation options require a rider to have pre-registered with the service prior to scheduling a ride.
+With the exception of a few private ride services, nearly all transportation options require a rider to have pre-registered with the service before scheduling a ride.

 Find a Volunteer Driver Program near you.
 This map will show the names of programs in your state.
 Users must contact the specific program to learn the details.
 Be warned that the process is not always straight-forward and easy.

 The Americans With Disabilities Act (ADA) states that any city that provides public transportation must also provide a system that accommodates for persons with disabilities covering, more or less, the same geographic area.
-These secondary systems are referred to as Para-Transit Services, and they typically utilize wheelchair-accessible vans instead of buses.
+These secondary systems are referred to as Para-Transit Services.
+And they typically utilize wheelchair-accessible vans instead of buses.
 It is important to note that drivers are not able to assist riders from their houses; the service is “curb-to-curb”.
 This means riders must be able to get from their homes to the curb for pick-up and from drop-off to their destinations.
-It is common for non-disabled persons to accompany the disabled person on Para-Transit to assist in getting from their homes to the “bus-stop”.
+It is common for non-disabled persons to go with the disabled person on Para-Transit to assist in getting from their homes to the “bus-stop”.
 However, drivers can assist riders in getting in and out of the vehicle.
-Transportation escorts are often called Personal Care Attendants (PCA), and Medicaid may pay for their assistance.
+Transportation escorts are often called Personal Care Attendants (PCA).
+And Medicaid may pay for their assistance.